Preparing for Home Ownership

 Check your credit report.

-You’ll want to have your credit in good shape before you apply for a mortgage.
-Make sure your credit report is accurate.
-Pay all of your bills on time.
-Pay off as much debt as you can, and limit the number of credit cards you have in order to maximize your credit score.
+You’ll want to have your credit in good shape before you apply for a home loan.
+Maximize your credit score by making sure your credit report is accurate, paying all of your bills on time, paying off as much debt as you can and limiting the number of credit cards you have.
+Here's more information about Credit Scores.

 Know how much house you can afford.